Duration: | 9 Day(s) - 8 Night(s) |

 Day 3: Akhaltsikhe – Khertvisi – Vardzia – Vanis Kvabebi – Akhaltsikhe

-In the morning we start exploring the Meskheti region, we travel towards the cave town Vardzia (12th century) en route visit Khertvisi fortress (10th century).
+In the morning we start exploring the Meskheti region, we travel towards the cave town Vardzia (12th century) en route to visit the Khertvisi fortress (10th century).
 Later visit Vardzi – one of the highlights of the trip.
-There used to be about 3000 caves and 50 000 people could live there.
+There used to be about 3000 caves and 50,000 people could live there.
 It has got a church hewn out in rock with amazing 12th-century frescos.
-Here we can see the fresco of the most beloved Georgian queen – Queen Tamar (12th century) later canonized by Georgian Synod as a saint.
+Here we can see the fresco of the most beloved Georgian queen – Queen Tamar (12th century) later canonized by the Georgian Synod as a saint.

 Afterward, we continue to the caves of Vani – used as a nunnery in the 7th century.